 Software updates are an important step in protecting your computer from attack or misuse, by checking regularly for software updates and patches not only will you eliminate security vulnerabilities, but also will fix any bugs in the code and update product enhancements.
 Software updates include those provided for the Operating System (OS) of your computer but should also include other application software that run on your computer.

-For more detailed information on how to install Microsoft updates, visit the links below:
+For more detailed information on how to install Microsoft updates — visit Microsoft Updates

 Macintosh updates are not currently being pushed out to Massey Computer systems automatically so it is highly recommended that you check for new updates on a regular basis.